Chat with us, powered by LiveChat

 June 11 | 8:30am-4:30pm PT

-ATIXA’s Investigator Foundations for K-12 Education is designed to give K-12 investigators the complete foundational training needed to understand the investigation process under Title IX, which can also be applied to complaints under other civil rights laws.
+ATIXA’s Title IX Investigation Foundations Level One for K-12 Education is designed to give K-12 investigators the complete foundational training needed to understand the investigation process under Title IX, which can also be applied to complaints under other civil rights laws.

 Register Today